wankdanker/node-discover/README.md

 	mastersRequired	: The count of master processes that should always be available, weight		: A number used to determine the preference for a specific process to become master.
 Higher numbers win.
-Default : Discover.weight() client		: When true operate in client only mode (don't broadcast existence of node, just listen and discover); Default : false
+Default : Discover.weight() client		: When true operate in client only mode (don't broadcast existence of node, just listen and discover); Default : false reuseAddr       : Allow multiple processes on the same host to bind to the same address and port.
+Only applies to node v0.12+ Default: true
 }, callback);
 ```